 The Veteran’s Foundation

 The Veterans’ Foundation provides grants up to £30,000 for charities and not-for-profit organisations that are providing support to those in need among serving and former Armed Forces personnel, veterans, and their immediate families.
 Grants can be used for projects covering a range of aspects of social care for the Armed Forces community, including running costs.
 Registered charities, community organisations and other forms of not-for-profit organisation can apply for a grant of up to £30,000, which can be awarded over a number of years.
-The remaining application deadlines for 2020 are Sunday 31 May and Wednesday 30 September.
+The final application deadline for 2020 is Wednesday 30 September.
 Further information can be found here

 Wilkinson (Wilko) Stores, which has a budget to distribute to projects within the community where stores are located, may still accept requests for support from charitable organisations through its Helping Hands scheme.
 Wilko store locator here